agerhardsson/agerhardsson.github.io/cv.md

 ## Other merits

+**Co-organizer for IBD workshop 2023** which was a 2-day event hosted by Digital Futures (KTH).
+Topics were centered around analysis and modelling, and experimental applications in the field of neuroscience with the keynote speakers Gustavo Deco, Peter Fransson and Axel Thielscher. [https://ibd2023.carrd.co](https://ibd2023.carrd.co).

 **President and vice president** of the PhD student council at the department of Psychology at Stockholm university, also being the council’s representative on the department board, professor’s group, education committee and social science faculty council.
 Member of the department’s environmental committee.